samjones00/docs/docs/_documentation/grpc.md

 }
 ```

-### Implement a Server Stream Service
+### Implementing Server Stream Services

 As they're not your typical unary-style Request/Response service, Server Streams are handled and implemented a little differently
 where in addition to inheriting ServiceStack's base `Service` class you'll need to implement the `IStreamService<TRequest,TResponse>`
-interface and implement its `Stream()` method for your Service implementation.
+interface and implement its `Stream()` method for your Server Stream implementation.

 Here's the implementation of ServiceStack's built-in `StreamFiles` Service which accepts multiple virtual paths of files
-which returns the File contents and metadata in the same order clients want returned:
+and returns the File contents and metadata in the same order:

 ```csharp
 public class StreamFileService : Service, IStreamService<StreamFiles,FileContent>